 A typical VIP rewards program is looking to achieve one or more of the following goals:

-- Increase program enrolment rate (number of signups)
+- Increase program enrollment rate (number of signups)

 - Increase sales and revenue with repeat purchases